Welcome to today's edition of the Rush 24-7 podcast.

 And we are back on the 25th anniversary of the Excellence in Broadcasting Network.

-If you're just joining us, we're doing a mixture program today, and as is always the case, nothing structured here other than formatically.
+And as is always the case, nothing structured here other than formatically.

-But content-wise, it's it's all improv.
+But content-wise, it's all improv.

-Uh, and we'll eventually get to the important things that we want to talk about that are happening today.
+And we'll eventually get to the important things that we want to talk about that are happening today.

-So it was August 1st, 1988, but before I got there, it was in New York.
+But before I got there, I was in New York.

-And it's dangerous, risky when you start mentioning people that have helped you along the way, because success has many fathers.
+And it's dangerous, risky, when you start mentioning people that have helped you along the way because success has many fathers.

 Failure is an orphan.